Research-Based

 Thorne Berberine

-The Berberine supplement from Thorne actually has 450mg of berberine HCl and 550mg of berberine phytosome, so she’s getting 1,000mg in total.
+Thorne’s Berberine contains 450mg berberine HCl and 550mg berberine phytosome, providing 1,000mg total.

-In a podcast episode with Peter Attia, Patrick notes how berberine seems beneficial for lowering LDL cholesterol and improving other aspects of metabolism, such as blood sugar levels.
+In a podcast episode with Peter Attia, Patrick discussed berberine’s benefits for lowering LDL cholesterol and improving metabolic markers like blood sugar levels.

 Pure Encapsulations Lutein & Zeaxanthin

-Dr. Patrick supplements with Pure Encapsulations Lutein & Zeaxanthin, which are both carotenoids with a variety of antioxidant and anti-inflammatory effects.
+Dr. Patrick takes Pure Encapsulations Lutein & Zeaxanthin, both carotenoids with significant antioxidant and anti-inflammatory properties.

-In particular, these compounds are beneficial for eye health and visual function.
+These compounds particularly benefit eye health and visual function.

-In her recent post, she said she just takes whatever the serving size is, which we found out to be one capsule, with 10mg of lutein and 2mg of zeaxanthin.
+In her recent post, she follows the standard serving size—one capsule containing 10mg lutein and 2mg zeaxanthin.

 Ubiquinol

-Patrick takes 100mg of ubiquinol per day, which she said on her Facebook post is lower than the dose she used to take for one, due to the cost, but also since it’s “so much more bioavailable than ubiquinone, which is the oxidized form of CoQ10”.
+Patrick takes 100mg ubiquinol daily, which she notes on her Facebook post is lower than her previous dose due to cost considerations, but also because it’s “so much more bioavailable than ubiquinone, which is the oxidized form of CoQ10”.

 Pure Encapsulations RENUAL

-One of the more recent additions into Patrick’s routine is Pure Encapsulations RENUAL, which is a mix of Mitopure® urolithin A, trans-resveratrol, and CoQ10.
-So, essentially it’s a combo of three powerful antioxidant and anti-inflammatory compounds.
+One of Patrick’s newer additions is Pure Encapsulations RENUAL, combining Mitopure® urolithin A, trans-resveratrol, and CoQ10.
+Essentially, it’s a trio of powerful antioxidant and anti-inflammatory compounds.

-Mitopure urolithin A is actually one that Dr. Mark Hyman supplements with too for its antioxidant effects.
+Mitopure urolithin A is also used by Dr. Mark Hyman for its antioxidant properties.

 Liposomal Glutathione

-On weekends, Patrick also adds in liposomal glutathione from Pure Encapsulations, mainly when she has a couple drinks.
-She adds in a couple squirts either just right into her mouth or in coffee or another drink, though preferring just taking it straight.
+On weekends, Patrick adds Pure Encapsulations liposomal glutathione, particularly when consuming alcohol.
+She takes a couple squirts either directly or mixed into coffee or another beverage, though she prefers taking it straight.

-She’s not at all a big drinker but says in this video post that glutathione “really helps to detox alcohol.
+While not a heavy drinker, she explains in this video post that glutathione “really helps to detox alcohol.
 I don’t really drink more than one…it’s not like I binge drink, but I just like to take liposomal glutathione to detox some of that as well.”

 L-Carnitine

-The last supplement on Rhonda Patrick’s current regimen is l-carnitine, which is an amino acid.
-She says that l-carnitine helps to increase mitochondrial function, especially when one also supplements with alpha-lipoic acid.
+The final supplement in Rhonda Patrick’s current protocol is l-carnitine, an amino acid.
+She explains that l-carnitine enhances mitochondrial function, especially when combined with alpha-lipoic acid.

-And this can improve energy metabolism, cellular function, and a host of other things.
+This combination can improve energy metabolism, cellular function, and numerous other processes.

-In regard to the carnitine/alpha-lipoic acid combo, she also takes each one separately to get a higher dose rather than taking a supplement that might have both but not as high of a dose for each.
+Regarding the carnitine/alpha-lipoic acid combination, she takes each separately to achieve higher individual doses rather than using a combined supplement that might provide suboptimal amounts of each.

 Notable Past Supplements

-Patrick has also taken several other supplements in the past, including:
+Patrick has also used several other supplements previously, including:

-- Collagen Hydrolysate (mainly for skin and joint health)
+• Collagen Hydrolysate (primarily for skin and joint health)

-- Sulforaphane (for its anti-cancer, general health benefits.
-She’s talked a lot about the benefits of sulforaphane including a good overview on Andrew Huberman’s podcast).
+• Sulforaphane (for anti-cancer and general health benefits.
+She’s discussed sulforaphane extensively, including a comprehensive overview on Andrew Huberman’s podcast).

-- Kuli Kuli Moringa Powder (for its antioxidant effects and similar benefits to sulforaphane; typically, she mixed one heaping tablespoon into a smoothie)
+• Kuli Kuli Moringa Powder (for antioxidant effects and benefits similar to sulforaphane; she typically mixed one heaping tablespoon into smoothies)

 Summary: Rhonda Patrick Supplements